bitwarden/help/_articles/directory-connector/directory-sync.md

 A URL to download a new version of the CLI executable will be returned to you.

 {% note %}
-If you are also using the Directory Connector GUI application, it is important that you keep them both up to date and that their versions match.
-Running two different versions of the Directory Connector GUI application and Directory Connector CLI may cause unexpected issues.
+If you are also using the Directory Connector desktop application, it is important that you keep them both up to date and that their versions match.
+Running two different versions of the Directory Connector desktop application and Directory Connector CLI may cause unexpected issues.
 {% endnote %}

 ### Version Option